Pxomox-Astronomy-Lab/proxmox-astronomy-lab/infrastructure/networking/labswitch01-mokerlink-2g16210gsm.md

 ### **1.1 Service Description**

 LabSwitch01 is the **primary network switch** for the Proxmox Astronomy Lab, responsible for **VLAN segmentation, network traffic optimization, and high-speed connectivity** between compute nodes, storage, and virtualized workloads.
-It provides **L3 routing, link aggregation (LAG), jumbo frame support, and port security** to ensure **low-latency and high-throughput operations** across the lab’s infrastructure【83:0†proxmox-astronomy-lab-hardware-overview.md】.
+It provides **L3 routing, link aggregation (LAG), jumbo frame support, and port security** to ensure **low-latency and high-throughput operations** across the labâ€™s infrastructureã€83:0â€ proxmox-astronomy-lab-hardware-overview.mdã€‘.

 ### **1.2 Service Classification**